transcriptaze/sn-vcv/README.md

 ### Basic operation

-The basic patches require only the _VCV Fundamental_ modules and are intended to demonstrate the basic setup and operation of the modules.
+The basic patches have been kept as simple as possible and require only the _VCV Fundamental_ modules included with _VCV Rack 2_ and are mostly intended just to demonstrate the basic setup and operation of the modules rather than as shining examples.

 #### [sn-vcv-vco](/documentation/patches/sn-vcv-vco.vcv)